 Nearing the end of the tour, we had a delicious taco picnic.
 100% recommended activity.
 This tour costed us approximately $ 85 per person.
 Includes food, transfers and about 3 hours of rafting.

-✔ The night before we stayed in Turrialba at Casa de Lis Hotel & Tourist Info Center.
+- Hotels in Turrialba.
+We stayed at Casa de Lis Hotel & Tourist Info Center.
 There are hardly any hotels here, it is a very tico city.

-✔ A few steps away there is a bakery, try the sweets named orejas.
+- Restaurants in Turrialba: A few steps away there is a bakery, try the sweets named orejas (ears).
 They are a kind of sweet puff pastry shaped like a pizza base.
 Delicious.

 On our last day of the trip through Costa Rica, we could not miss a visit to the city of San José.
 Of course, very carefully, since apparently it can be dangerous, especially at night and in the market area.
 We went during the day and did not notice anything.
 We visited the Central Market, some main shopping streets and the National Theater.